 Less than 2mm is light-duty copper.

 This is what I call “light duty” copper for display, to serve cooked food at the table, or for occasional specialized use.
 Copper less than 2mm thick does not have enough mass to manage the level of heat put out by the average home stovetop, which means that the pan will heat up very quickly and get quite hot with a relatively low level of heat.
 In other words, you will need to keep a very close eye on the pan while you cook with it to keep it from overheating, and if it’s lined with tin, there is also a risk of smearing and bubbling the lining.
-These are not insurmountable challenges, of course, but I am a beginner-intermediate cook and I would be constantly worried I was about to burn food.
+These are not insurmountable challenges, of course, but I am a beginner-intermediate cook and with a 2mm pan on the stovetop I would be constantly worried I was about to burn food.